fairlearn/fairlearn/docs/faq.rst

 ==========================

 Where can I learn more about fairness in machine learning?
-    For a high level view of the subject, please see the :ref:`further reading <further_reading>` section, where we provide links to a variety of books and papers.
+    For a high level view of the subject, please see the :ref:`further resources <further_resources>` section, where we provide links to a variety of books and papers.
     In our :ref:`user guide <user_guide>` we also have links to the papers describing Fairlearn's mitigation algorithms.